iAdamo/alx-low_level_programming/0x00-hello_world/README.md

 Use the function printf
 You are not allowed to use the function puts
 Your program should return 0
-Your program should compile without warning when using the -Wall gcc option
+Your program should compile without warning when using the -Wall gcc options

-s
+6. Size is not grandeur, and territory does not make a nation Write a C program that prints the size of various types on the computer it is compiled and run on.

+You should produce the exact same output as in the example Warnings are allowed
+Your program should return 0
+You might have to install the package libc6-dev-i386 on your Linux to test the -m32 gcc option